ARMmbed/mbed-client/README.md

 void object_unregistered(M2MSecurity *server_object)
 ```

-The `M2MSecurity *server_object` specifies from which mbed Device Server the client has just deregistered.
+The `M2MSecurity *server_object` specifies from which mDS instance the client has just deregistered.

 If the deregistration operation fails for some reason, you will receive the following callback: